GeminiDRSoftware/GHOSTDR/astrodata_GHOST/docs/usermanuals/GHOST_UsersManual/primitives_pages/rejectCosmicRays.rst

           (5.0) and ``n_passes`` (5) are a first-pass guess at what seems to flag roughly the correct number of cosmic rays.
-More complete testing, and the possible implementation of a table of preset values on a case-by-case basis, will need to wait until a working findApertures routine has been implemented.
+More complete testing, and the possible implementation of a table of preset values on a case-by-case basis, will need to wait until the findApertures routine (and related routines) are finalized and mixed in with the cosmic ray finding.